developedbyvijay/programming_assignments/WAP_BASIC_PROGRAMS.md

     Input: Edge length = 5
     Output: Area = 43.3

-Certainly!
-Here are more programming questions along with examples:

 111. Develop a program that calculates the sum of all divisors of a given number.
     Example: